 New Heinz owners shake up management after takeover

-June 20 (Reuters) - H.J.
-Heinz Co announced the departure of 11 executives on Thursday in a management shakeup less than two weeks after its new owners, 3G Capital and Berkshire Hathaway Inc, closed their $28 billion acquisition.
+(Reuters) - H.J.
+Heinz Co announced the departure of 11 executives on Thursday in a management shakeup less than two weeks after its new owners, 3G Capital and Berkshire Hathaway Inc (BRKa.N), closed their $28 billion acquisition.

 The world's largest ketchup maker revealed a new management team of 11 executives, nine of whom are already with Pittsburgh-based Heinz.

-"This announcement demonstrates the power and potential of meritocracy at work here at Heinz," said Bernardo Hees, who recently became chief executive officer after leading Burger King Worldwide Inc, another 3G investment.
+"This announcement demonstrates the power and potential of meritocracy at work here at Heinz," said Bernardo Hees, who recently became chief executive officer after leading Burger King Worldwide Inc (BKW.N), another 3G investment.

-Two of the new executives have ties to 3G, a private equity firm co-founded by Brazilian financier Jorge Paulo Lemann.
+Two of the new executives have ties to 3G, a private equity firm with Brazilian roots and a reputation for aggressive cost-cutting.

-3G co-founder Alex Behring is also a co-founder and former CEO of America Latina Logistica, a Brazilian logistics company.
+3G co-founder Alex Behring is also a co-founder and former CEO of America Latina Logistica.
+Brazilian financier Jorge Paulo Lemann, another 3G co-founder, helped put together the deals that formed beer giant Anheuser Busch InBev (ABI.BR).